mediachain/mediachain/rfc/mediachain-rfc-3.md

 Key              | Value
 -----------------|-------------------------------------------------
-  as_groups      | List of lists of media IDs, with grouped IDs all considered duplicates, and split IDs all considered non-duplicates. as_pairs       | Pairs of of media IDs, with a "same" or "different" labels.
+  as_groups      | List of lists of media IDs, with grouped IDs all considered duplicates, and split IDs all considered non-duplicates. as_pairs       | Pairs of media IDs, with a "same" or "different" labels.
 Pairs must be transitively consistent.

 Outputs: See `'error'` entry.